-The stage allocation returned stage 1 for all lending exposures, the EFSF financial statements had no significant impact from the implementation of IFRS 9.
-No impairment was recorded on lending exposures as of 31 December 2018.
+The stage allocation returned stage 1 for all lending exposures.
+No impairment was recorded on lending exposures as of 31 December 2019.

 4.1.3.
-Credit risk on Treasury financial assets
+CREDIT RISK ON TREASURY FINANCIAL ASSETS

 For treasury financial assets, which principally contain those funds that serve as credit enhancement, the EFSF established strict investment guidelines that focus on low-risk asset classes and issuers with the highest credit standings in euro.
 The guidelines include a limit structure to mitigate the maximum exposure per counterparty.
 At the reporting date, the EFSF invested in euro area government and government-related bonds as well as bonds issued by supranational institutions.
-All bonds are denominated in euros.
+All bonds are denominated in euro.

 4.1.4.
-Credit ratings
+CREDIT RATINGS